SiJBC/employee-tracker/README.md

 Some prompts will require a confirmation as they will alter large amounts of columns in the database

-Additional features of the application include a department budget
+Additional features for future work on the application include a department budget and total budget